Sitecore/developer-portal/data/markdown/page/devops/containers.md

 solution: ['devops']
 product: ['containers']
 prettyName: 'Containers'
-description: 'Information for how to package and run your Sitecore instance in container based environemnts.'
+description: 'Information for how to package and run your Sitecore instance in container-based environments.'
 stackexchange: ['#docker']
 ---